aisepucrio/subredditWomanAnalysis/README.md

 ├── table Emotion by Sentiment/ # Example of posts categorized by emotion and sentiment.

+├── tutorial/ # Tutorials for creating a Reddit developer account and running your project on Google Colab.

 ├── requirements.txt # List of libraries and specific versions required to reproduce the project environment

 ├── env.example # Example of env file